Intro

 Under Article 13 of the WHO FCTC, Parties undertake to implement appropriate legislative, executive, administrative and/or other measures to adopt a comprehensive ban on tobacco advertising, promotion and sponsorship within five years of entry into force of the Convention.
 If a comprehensive ban is not possible due to a Party’s constitution or constitutional principles, a Party must undertake restrictions as far as possible under their constitution, including restrictions on radio, television, print media, and other media as appropriate within a period of five years.

 The Australian Federal Government and states and territories have implemented comprehensive bans on tobacco advertising, promotion and sponsorship.
-Australia has enacted laws at a national level banning tobacco advertising, promotion and sponsorship under the Tobacco Advertising Prohibition Act 1992 (TAP Act).10 For more information on Australia’s national legislation, see Chapter 11, Section 11.3 Commonwealth (national) legislation.
+Australia has enacted laws at a national level banning the advertising, promotion and sponsorship of tobacco and e-cigarette products under the Public Health (Tobacco and Other Products) Act 2023, 10 For more information on Australia’s national legislation, see Chapter 11, Section 11.3 Commonwealth (national) legislation.
 Most states and territories have bans on the sale of tobacco products to persons under 18, bans on the sale of tobacco products from a temporary outlet, and bans on the sale of cigarettes in packages of less than 20 cigarettes.
-Variations exist across states and territories, for example, in relation to retail display bans.1, 6 For more information on state and territory legislation implementing tobacco advertising and promotion restrictions, see Chapter 11, Section 11.4 State and territory legislation.
+Variations exist across states and territories, for example, in relation to retail display bans.
+1, 6 For more information on state and territory legislation implementing tobacco advertising and promotion restrictions, see Chapter 11, Section 11.4 State and territory legislation.

 The introduction of plain packaging for tobacco products is one of the means by which the Commonwealth Government implements its obligations under Article 13 of the WHO FCTC, as outlined in section 19.10 below.